bryan-at-looker/embed-sdk-sko-markdown/section3.md

     });
 ```

- Then import the function we need `accessToken` by updating the `auth_utils` line at the top.
+ Then import the function we need `accessToken` by updating the `auth_utils` line at the top; you will replace line 5 with the following.

  ```
 var { createSignedUrl, accessToken } = require('./server_utils/auth_utils')
 ```

- Now lets create the endpoint in `auth_utils.ts`, at the end of the file create the `accessToken` function
+ Now lets create the endpoint in `server_utils/auth_utils.ts`, at the end of the file create the `accessToken` function

  ```
 export async function accessToken (external_user_id: string) {